Mt Jinba (854m), Sagamihara City, Kanagawa Prefecture, Sunday, March 1, 2026

 View of Mt Fuji from Shiroyama no Mori

 I was glad to get a view of central Tokyo so early in the hike.
 From left to right, I could see Sunshine 60, the Tocho and the Skytree.
 After admiring the view, I made my way to a nearby open shelter from where I could also see Mt Haruna and Mt Akagi, far away to the north, the highest peaks covered in snow.
-I followed the ridge northeast, surrounded by forest hiding the city buildings from view.
-Past another open shelter, I suddenly spotted Mt Fuji through the bare trees on the right side.
+I followed the hilltop northeast through Shiroyama no Mori (城山の森 126m meaning “the forest of Shiroyama”), the forest hiding the city buildings from view.
+Past another open shelter, I reached the highest point of today’s hike, and looking to the right, I suddenly spotted Mt Fuji through the bare trees.

 Walking through Shiroyama no Mori